-These old fashioned fruit pudding recipes are easy to make, and the homemade puddings are extremely good.
+These fruit pudding recipes are so easy to make, and the homemade puddings are extremely good.
 One of my favorite desserts is the Blueberry Grunt that Mom liked to make in blueberry season.
 It's colorful and very tasty.

 Also, the Raspberry Cracker Pudding and the Fruit Betty are both totally delicious!
 Be sure to try them all.

 To make this Canadian fruit pudding recipe, put 1 quart ripe blueberries, 3/4 cup sugar, and 1/2 cup water in a large pot, cover with a lid, and boil gently until there's plenty of juice.

 Drop the Dumpling dough by spoonfuls onto the hot blueberries in the pot.
 Tightly cover the pot and cook for about 15 minutes without removing the lid.

 Serves best while hot.
 It's also good when made with raspberries, blackberries, rhubarb, apples, or strawberries in season.

 1 tablespoon butter

 Sift the flour, baking powder, salt, and sugar into a bowl.
 Cut in the butter and shortening and add enough milk to make a soft biscuit-like dough.